pytorch/torchtune/docs/source/tutorials/chat.rst

 Fine-tuning on a custom chat dataset
 ------------------------------------

-Let's test our understanding by trying to fine-tune the LLaMA3-8B model with a custom chat dataset.
+Let's test our understanding by trying to fine-tune the LLaMA3-8B instruct model with a custom chat dataset.
 We'll walk through how to set up our data so that it can be tokenized correctly and fed into our model.